By: Roliena Slingerland

 Everything a house of cards, carefully constructed.

-Until you pulled out a card.
+Until she pulled out one card.